orzephyrous/IWBT-GM8.2-Engine-Zephyr-Edition/README.md

 - Optional closing animation (optional, set global.closingAnimation in scrSetGlobalOptions)
 - Loading music from external folder
 - Focus check (player movements disabled when the game window is not in focus)

+References to verve:

+- Everything solid is equal to block
+- Moving block that pushes and carries player normally

 New modifications: